 Proposing a New Program

 The Office of Global Engagement (OGE) is always open to exploring the development of new faculty-led programs.
 Proposing a new program is a process requiring the involvement of OGE, relevant department administration/staff, the Office of Curriculum Systems, and the Dean(s) of the appropriate college(s).
-To allow sufficient planning time for a new study abroad program, it is best to start the process at least 18 months prior to the estimated program departure date.
+To allow sufficient planning time for a new study away program, it is best to start the process at least 18 months prior to the estimated program departure date.

 An overview of the program proposal process can be found below.